Narayana108/CR-Droid-install-guide/3-flash-crdroid-12.md

 ## Good to know
     - CRDoid 12.2 is stable and amazing !
     - CRDroid can run all you apps and Google Playstore.
-    - I don't use Google or Google Playstore, so that is not included in this Guide.
+    - I don't use Google or Google Playstore, so that is not included properly in this Guide.
     - CRDroid can run apps with strong security/integrity checks such as Bank apps, but that requires modifications.

 ## Important info